 THE 30K COURSE HAS FEW WATER STATIONS AND IS NOT SUPPORTED.
 PLEASE PLAN APPROPRIATELY!

-This is the Entertainment Trail and it climbs steeply to the summit and proceeds along the ridge across another intermediate summit, down a short switchback section onto a very old Jeep road and into some trees.
-The trail angles to the right away from the Jeep road, traverses a slope through some trees and meadows.
-It comes to an intersection where the course takes the soft right downhill.
+The point where the Loop Trail meets the Mt.
+Ascension ridgeline is the beginning of Entertainment Trail.
+It climbs steeply to the summit, proceeds along the ridge across another intermediate summit, down a short switchback section onto a very old Jeep road and into some trees.
+The trail angles to the right away from the Jeep road, traverses a slope through some trees and meadows, and comes to an intersection where the course takes the soft right downhill.
 This newly constructed portion of trail makes a sharp right turn and then a left onto the old trail.
-This trail is a fast downhill to the intersection with the Archery Trail.
-The course keeps left at the junction and continues down to Davis Gulch.
+This trail is a fast downhill to the intersection with the Archery Range Trail.
+NOTE: For your safety, please keep left on the lower downhill section of Entertainment Trail.
+The course stays left at the junction of Entertainment and Archery Range Trails, and continues through a few switchbacks to Davis Gulch Road.